-On all models, an adjustable low outlet pressure alarm switch, preset to close at 3.0 psig on decreasing pressure is located for easy access for adjusting.
+On all models, an adjustable low outlet pressure alarm switch, preset to close at 3.0 psig on decreasing pressure is located on the dryer option panel.
 The alarm provides a dry contact short at the alarm terminal board at the rear of the enclosure.
 Note: on "D" models preset at 0.2 psig.
-On "C" and "D" models an adjustable high output pressure alarm switch, preset to open at 11.0 psig on increasing pressure is located for easy access for adjusting.
+On "C" and "D" models an adjustable high output pressure alarm switch, preset to open at 11.0 psig on increasing pressure is located on the dryer option panel.
 The alarm provides a dry contact short at the alarm terminal board at the rear of the enclosure.
 Note: on "D" models preset at 1.5 psig.